EV Fleets Hub

 Key barriers: Regulatory approval, AI safety, insurance, infrastructure complexity.

-The Fleet Core 10 is a curated reference set used to illustrate how electric vehicle platforms are evaluated within our framework.
-It provides a consistent way to examine fleet readiness across different vehicle classes, duty cycles, and deployment scenarios without attempting to represent the full market.
+The Fleet Core 10 is a curated evaluation set used to demonstrate how electric vehicle platforms are assessed within the ElectronsX fleet framework.
+It provides a consistent lens for examining fleet readiness across different vehicle classes, duty cycles, and deployment scenarios.

 Reference Deployments